BobYHY/CAPE/README.md

 # CAPE: a deep learning framework with Chaos-Attention net for Promoter Evolution

 ## Access to the website
 For guidance on directed evolution for your sequence, please use our website [http://www.cape-promoter.com](http://www.cape-promoter.com).
 If this link is not accessible, please use [http://47.101.71.81](http://47.101.71.81).
 The runtime is positively correlated with the number of mutated sequences.
 Processing approximately 1 million sequences takes about 5 hours.
-We have provided an instruction guide to help you use the website.
+We have provided an instruction guide in both Github and website to help you use the website.
 Given potential updates, refer to this repository for accessing the website.

 ## Abstract